 1. Preparation of an Environmental Impact Statement

-The Environmental Impact Statement prepared under these Regulations and the present Annex shall :
+The Environmental Impact Statement prepared under these Regulations and the present Annex shall, but not limited to, entail the following elements:

 (a) Be prepared in clear language and in an official language of the Authority together with an English-language version, where applicable;

-(b) Provide information , in accordance with the Regulations, and taking into account the applicable regional environmental management plan, Standards and Guidelines, corresponding to the scale and potential magnitude of the activities, to assess the likely Environmental Effects of the proposed activities.
+(b) Provide information [based on data from, as a general rule, a minimum of 15 years of monitoring,] in accordance with these Regulations and [] the applicable Regional Environmental Management Plan, Standards and Guidelines, corresponding to the scale and potential magnitude of the activities, to assess the likely Environmental Effects of the proposed activities.
 Such effects shall be discussed in proportion to their significance.
 Where an applicant or Contractor considers an Environmental Effect to be of no significance, there should be sufficient information to substantiate such conclusion, or a brief discussion as to why further research is not warranted; and

 (c) Include a non-technical summary of the main conclusions and information provided to facilitate understanding of the nature of the activity by Stakeholders.

+[(d) Be peer reviewed by competent independent experts, before submission and include a description of the experts, their qualifications, and the results of their review.]

 2. Template for Environmental Impact Statement

 The required contents and recommended format for an Environmental Impact Statement is outlined below.
-It is intended to provide the Authority, its member States and other Stakeholders with documentation of the potential Environmental Effects based on the Best Available Scientific Evidence, Best Environmental Practices, and Best Available Techniques, and Good Industry Practice on which the Authority can base its decision, and any subsequent approval that may be granted.
+It is intended to provide the Authority, its member States and other Stakeholders with unambiguous clear documentation of the potential Environmental Effects based on the Best Available Scientific Evidence, Best Environmental Practices, and Best Available Techniques, and Good Industry Practice on which the Authority can base its decision, and any subsequent approval that may be granted.
 Further detail for each section is provided following the overview.

 This document is a template and does not provide details of methodology or thresholds that may be resource- and site-specific.
-These methodologies and thresholds may also change over time in according to, for example, development of new technologies, new scientific data or new knowledge, and will be developed as Standards and Guidelines to support the Regulations.
+These methodologies and thresholds may also change over time in according to, for example, development of new technologies, new scientific data or new knowledge, and will be developed as Standards and Guidelines to support these Regulations.
 [Table of content to be inserted]

 Executive